Heather Heying: Post-Evergreen

 Following her resignation, Heying has written articles and opinion pieces related to evolution and cultural politics for journals and newspapers such as The New York Times and The Chronicle of Higher Education.
 She co-hosts a weekly podcast, the Darkhorse Podcast, with her husband on his YouTube channel.

 Heying was a 2019–2020 James Madison Program Visiting Fellow at Princeton University, a fellowship which continued for the 2020–2021 year.
 With Weinstein, they presented a theory on the evolutionary adaptation of consciousness on April 29, 2020.

 In 2021, Heying and Weinstein's book, A Hunter-Gatherer's Guide to the 21st Century, was published.
 Reviewing it for The Guardian, Stuart J. Ritchie wrote that the authors "lazily repeat false information from other pop-science books," and that overall the book was characterized by an annoying, know-it-all attitude.
 Writing for Willamette Week, Nancy Koppelman and Leo Blakeslee said that the book did well at covering basic topics around evolution and biology, but faltered when the authors claim expertise beyond their own fields such as in matters related to politics.
 Another review, written for Areo Magazine by English Literature graduate Daniel James Sharp, said the book was "a great, if also greatly flawed, achievement."

 COVID-19

-On January 29, 2021, Heying appeared on Real Time with Bill Maher along with Weinstein, presenting the "Lab Leak" hypothesis around the origins of SARS-CoV-2.
+On January 29, 2021, Heying appeared on Real Time with Bill Maher along with Weinstein, discussing the "Lab Leak" hypothesis around the origins of SARS-CoV-2.

 Heying has said that she has taken ivermectin to guard against COVID-19 and that she and Weinstein have not been vaccinated "because we have fears [about the side-effects of the COVID-19 vaccines], as we have discussed at length on this podcast."
 Heying compared the use of ivermectin for this purpose to taking anti-malarial drugs.
 Whereas all WHO-approved vaccines have shown a high level of safety and efficacy in all populations, there is no good evidence of benefit from ivermectin in preventing or treating COVID-19.